Active Learning Instructional Strategy: Muddiest Points

 💡 If using an online form, make submitting the form required, with a due date, and possibly for a very small amount of course credit.
 In Canvas, a quiz can be configured as a “graded survey” that automatically assigns points on completion, and student submissions can be viewed by downloading the “Quiz Statistics -> Student Analysis” report.

 4. Prepare additional instruction.
 Develop notes or a slide presentation that answers the most frequently mentioned topics.
-This could take the form of a slide presentation, or just some notes.
-You should always start by reading an example submission, then presenting information to address the topic.
-The information should always be new, not just repetition of previously presented material.
+This could take the form of a slide presentation or just some notes.
+You should always start by reading an example submission, and then presenting information to address the topic.
+The information should always be new, not just a repetition of previously presented material.
 This might take the form of:

 • A new worked example for a challenging problem type.